-The figure above is an annotated magnified portion of Skechers table comparing Fig. 6 of the '356 patent with Fig. 19 of the '756 application, including our annotation indicating the lines in Fig. 6 bounding the sipe.
+The figure above is an annotated magnified portion of Skechers table comparing Fig. 6 of the '772 patent with Fig. 19 of the '756 application, including our annotation indicating the darker illustration in Fig. 6 defining the sipe.

-Additionally, we note that the area constituting the alleged "undivided midsole" on the medial side of the shoe sole in Figure 6 is so small that, without a blow-up view, it does not provide the observer with the intricacies of this feature.
-To the extent that the stippling introduces ambiguity into the claimed design drawing, we find that any slight ambiguity caused by the plan view and surface stippling in Figure 6 can be resolved by reference to

-Figure 3 shown below, as showing a sipe in the portion of the sole in question.
+Additionally, we note that the area constituting the alleged "undivided midsole" in Figure 6 is so small that, without a blow up view, it does not provide the observer with the intricacies of this feature.
+Furthermore, to the extent that the darker or shadowed section in the greyscale image introduces ambiguity into the claimed design, observing the elevation view in Figure 3 of the '772 patent, shown below, we determine that the greyscale image illustrates accurately the sipe, as shown in the original photograph, as part of the claimed design.
+Ex.
+1001, Fig. 3.

-FIG. 3

-Figure 3 from the '356 patent, above, is a line drawing illustrating the medial side elevation-view of the shoe sole.
+Figure 3 from the '772 patent, above, is a line drawing and grey scale image illustrating the medial side elevation view of the shoe sole.
 Ex.
 1001, Fig. 3.